nishantgupta1508/CrudApp/README.md

-This is CRUD based application.
-Using this application you can add several users. <br>
-This is MERN stack based application
+This is a MERN stack application based on CRUD operation.
+Here you can create database,read , update and delete records.